GURUFOCUS.COM » STOCK LIST » Financial Services » Insurance » Hiscox Ltd (OTCPK:HCXLF) » Definitions » Altman Z-Score

 96 Pitts Bay Road, Chesney House, Pembroke, BMU, HM 08

-Hiscox Ltd is a property and casualty insurance company that operates globally.
-The company works to build a balance between catastrophe-exposed businesses and less volatile local specialty businesses.
-Its product range includes property, casualty, crisis management (including terrorism and kidnap and ransom), marine, energy, and specialty areas such as space insurance.
-The company's operating segments include Hiscox Retail, Hiscox London Market, Hiscox Re & ILS.
-The majority of the revenue is generated from its Hiscox Retail segment which represents retail business divisions in the UK, Europe, USA, and Asia.
-Geographically, the company derives insurance revenue from locations such as the United States which generates key revenue, United Kingdom, Europe, and other regions.
+Hiscox Ltd is a property and casualty insurance company.
+The company aims to balance catastrophe-exposed businesses with less volatile local specialty businesses.
+Its product offerings include property, casualty, crisis management (covering terrorism and kidnap and ransom), marine, energy, and specialty areas like space insurance.
+The company's operating segments consist of Hiscox Retail, Hiscox London Market, Hiscox Re & ILS, and Corporate Center.
+The majority of the revenue is generated from its Hiscox Retail segment, which represents retail business divisions in the UK, Europe, the USA, and Asia.
+Geographically, the company earns insurance revenue from places like the United States, which generates key revenue, as well as the United Kingdom, Europe, and other regions.